 - Lurk around social media – I see many men desperately seeking help on social media, be it gift suggestions or the inability to find a specific item.
-Use social media tools, such as Canada’s HootSuite, to listen in on cries for help on social media.
+Use social media tools to listen in on cries for help on social media.
 For example, guys often post specific items they’re looking for on Twitter or Facebook.
 You can ride in on your virtual white horse to save them, by replying that you carry the item or by offering a suitable alternative.

 Getting into a guy’s head while he’s shopping online is well worth the effort, especially when you consider that it will also improve the eCommerce experience on your website for all visitors (male or female).
 It’s this type of creative thinking that gives you a competitive advantage and can result in 2017 being your most lucrative holiday season ever.